hongd13/hongd13.github.io/README.md

 ## Projects

-> Here are some of my projects I think you will be interested in.
+> Here are some of my projects I think you might be interested in.

 |Automated Object Handling with UR5e 6-DoF Robotic Arm|
 |-------------------|